Quantitative Methods

 Module description

-This module provides an understanding of core statistical principles and ideas.
+In this module you will gain an understanding of core statistical principles and ideas and learn how to:

 Learning objectives